BBC Micro expansion unit: Universal second processor unit

-ARM Evaluation System
+ARM evaluation system

 The ARM Evaluation System was announced in July 1986 for fourth quarter availability at a cost of £4,500 plus VAT.
 As one of the first production RISC processors, the ARM Evaluation System was part of the development programme leading to the Acorn Archimedes and its early Arthur operating system.
 It was not branded "BBC", but it is physically contained within the family's "cheese wedge" case.
 The ARM 1 processor was clocked at 8 MHz, and was fitted with 2 MB or 4 MB of RAM.

 In 2006, a new ARM processor board using an ARM7TDMI processor was designed and sold, without an enclosure but able to fit within the original case.

-Other Second Processors
+Other second processors

-Several other second processor solutions were produced by third party suppliers, typically employing a different style of casing than the standard expansion unit profile, with some using the 1 MHz bus instead of the Tube connector, and with others merely providing a conventional serial link.
+Several other second processor solutions were produced by third-party suppliers, typically employing a different style of casing than the standard expansion unit profile, with some using the 1 MHz bus instead of the Tube connector, and with others merely providing a conventional serial link.

 Z80 second processors offering 64 KB of RAM and CP/M-compatible operating systems included the Multiform Z80 from Technomatic, priced at £299, and several products from Torch Computers such as the Z80 Disc Pack (ZDP) and ZEP, the latter priced at around £340.

 Torch also offered the Intel 8088-based Graduate running MS-DOS and having 256 KB of RAM and dual floppy drives, priced at £1000 plus VAT, and the Z80- and 68000-based HDP68K or Unicorn, the latter running Unix and having 256 KB of RAM or more, floppy drive and 20 MB hard drive.

 Various other 68000-based second processor solutions were offered, such as the Casper by CA Special Products, the Cambridge Microprocessor Systems 68000 second processor, the Flight Electronics 68000 processor board, and the Micro Developments MD512k Universal Second Processor System.

+Although Acorn never released a 68000 second processor product, Acorn's co-founder, Chris Curry, speculated on the nature of a 68000-based second processor product utilising its predecessor to the BBC Micro, the Proton.
+Indicating the need for "quite a full Proton system" acting as a front end to a 68000-based unit, the tentative projected cost of the Proton system was thought to be around £450, with the expansion unit costing around £1,000, offering 256 KB or 512 KB of RAM.
+The Unix and TRIPOS operating systems were considered to be likely candidates to run on the expansion.